Straw Rockets Activity for Kids (Free Rocket Printable)

 Final Thoughts on Straw Rockets

-Feel free to have your child draw their own rockets and tape them on to the paper tube.
+Feel free to have your child draw their own rockets and tape them onto the paper tube.
 My daughter loved coloring the rockets as much as cutting them out.
-So this became a fine motor, scissor skills activity as well!
+So this became a fine-motor scissors skills activity as well!

 Straw Rockets Easy Preschool DIY

-12 thoughts on “Straw Rockets Activity (with Free Rocket Printable)”
+12 thoughts on “Straw Rockets Activity for Kids (Free Rocket Printable)”

 1. Thank you!
 I’ve got a preschooler who LOVES rocket ships.
 This was a great activity on a snowy corona-y shelter-in-place morning!
 Thanks a million.